NCAR/citools/README.md

 Versions strings are read from standard input, and strings that do not look like versions strings are ignored.
 One possible use is to pipe `git tag list` into the script to find the latest version tag.

+## Tips for Script Writers

+Refer to the `script-template` file to see how scripts should start.